-• Comprehensive inspections of high and significant hazard Dams will be performed in 2019 and 2020.
-Maintenance including vegetation removal on the earthen dams and for the dam spillways will be incorporated into the process.
+- Regulatory comprehensive inspections of high and significant hazard Dams were completed 2020.
+Maintenance including vegetation removal on the earthen dams and for the dam spillways were incorporated into the process.
+The inspections proved favorable for all dams. - Improvements to the Cobble Reservoir low level outlet Diversion gates discharge piping and outlet tunnel are being designed with the goal to allow year-round use without icing that occurred in the past.
+This would allow the low level outlets to be used as a fully redundant raw water supply year round. - The approximately 2 mile long 42-inch diameter RWC pipe and control valve evaluations and preliminary design are being performed to return the pipe system to service as a redundant raw water supply to WPF treatment plant. - The planning for the construction of improvements to the Water Treatment Plant continued.
+As part of the process the Commission contracted with AECOM for the construction and operation of a pilot treatment plant that is being used to evaluate the effectiveness of various unit processes including dissolved air flotation (DAF) clarification, peroxidation and enhanced filtration for the removal of natural organic matter that can lead to the production of disinfection by-product.
+The study is expected to be complete by October 2020.
+Various water treatment design criteria will result from the study. - Current fiscal year Water Treatment Plant Facilities improvement projects include the: - o Construction of replacement Bridges #1 and #2 at the water treatment plant site. - o Installation of variable frequency drives for plant process water. - o Installation of filter valve actuators and water quality monitoring turbidimeters. - o Purchase of land for water supply protection. - o Indicative preliminary design to be used for the design build procurement for a new clear well and backwash and plant water pumping station. - o Improvements to the controls for the 72 inch raw water inlet control valve. - o Improvements to the flow control valves for slow sand filters. - At the Provin Mountain water storage facility, current fiscal year projects include the construction of a new cover and drainage system for Tank 2, and the permanent structural isolation of Tank 1 for future demolition, and modifications to the yard transmission main piping. - Contract documents for the maintenance and cleaning of Provin Tanks 3 and 4, maintenance and rehabilitation of tank valves, and replacement of two primary effluent flow meters are being prepared for fiscal year 2021. - Water Main Replacement in conjunction with the 2019-20 and 2020-21 infrastructure projects includes replacement of over 10,000 linear feet of water main at various location across the City.

-- The planning for the construction of improvements to the Water Treatment Plant continue.
-The next step involves the construction and operation of a large scale pilot treatment plant that will be used to evaluate the effectiveness of various unit processes including dissolved air flotation (DAF) clarification, peroxidation and enhanced filtration for the removal of natural organic matter that can lead to the production of disinfection by-product. - Current fiscal year Water Treatment Plant Facilities improvement projects include the construction of a new bulk chemical storage facility to store a treatment coagulant, chlorine storage and piping improvements, construction of replacement Bridges #1 and #2 at the water treatment plant site, installation of variable frequency drives for plant process water, purchase of land for water supply protection, the design and construction of a new 1 million gallon clearwell and backwash and plant water pumping station. - At the Provin Mountain water storage facility, current fiscal year projects include the construction of a new cover and drainage system for Tank 2, and the permanent structural isolation of Tank 1 for future demolition, and modifications to the yard transmission main piping. - Water Main Replacement in conjunction with the 2019-20 and 2020-21 infrastructure projects includes replacement of over 10,000 linear feet of water main at various location across the City. - Installation of a new SCADA instrumentation systems for the booster pump stations in Ludlow and Springfield to allow for remote monitoring of pump station functionality and water pressure in real time, which in turn allows for a more rapid response to mechanical and system problems that can occur periodically.
+- Water distribution system Asset Management plan and 20 year capital plan is being developed to be used as part of the overall integrated master planning by the Commission. - Ongoing installation of a new SCADA instrumentation systems for the booster pump stations in Ludlow and Springfield to allow for remote monitoring of pump station functionality and water pressure in real time, which in turn allows for a more rapid response to mechanical and system problems that can occur periodically.